wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 How it works
 ------------

-The Wazuh cluster is managed by a cluster daemon which communicates with the managers following a master-client architecture.
+The cluster is managed by a daemon, called **wazuh-clusterd**, which communicates all the nodes following a master-client architecture.
+Refer to the :doc:`Daemons <../reference/daemons/clusterd>` section for more information about its use.

-The image bellow shows the communications between a client and a master node.
+The image below shows the communications between a client and a master node.
 Each client-master communication is independent from each other, since clients are the ones who start the communication with the master.

 There are different independent threads running, each one is framed in the image: